-The specific purposes of Urban and Community Forestry Assistance are to:
+The specific purposes of Urban and Community Forestry Assistance include:

-- 1. improve understanding of the benefits of preserving existing tree cover in urban areas and communities; - 2. encourage owners of private residences and commercial properties to maintain trees and expand forest cover on their properties; - 3. provide education programs and technical assistance to State and local organizations (including community associations and schools) in maintaining forested lands and individual trees in urban and community settings and identifying appropriate tree species and sites for expanding forest cover: - 4. provide assistance through competitive matching grants awarded to local units of government, or approved non-profit organizations that meet the requirements of Section 501(c)(3) of the Internal Revenue Code of 1986: - 5. implement a tree planting program to complement urban and community tree maintenance and open space programs and to reduce carbon dioxide emissions, conserve energy, and improve air quality in addition to providing other environmental benefits:
+- 1. Improve understanding of the benefits of preserving existing tree cover in urban areas and communities. - 2.
+Encourage owners of private residences and commercial properties to maintain trees and expand forest cover on their properties. - 3.
+Provide education programs and technical assistance to state and local organizations (including community associations and schools) in maintaining forested lands and individual trees in urban and community settings and identifying appropriate tree species and sites for expanding forest cover. - 4.
+Provide financial assistance through competitive matching grants awarded to local units of government or approved non-profit organizations that meet the requirements of Section 501(c)(3) of the Internal Revenue Code of 1986. - 5.
+Implement a tree planting program to complement urban and community tree maintenance and open space programs to reduce carbon dioxide emissions, conserve energy, and improve air quality in addition to providing other environmental benefits. - 6.
+Establish demonstration projects in selected urban and community settings to illustrate the benefits of maintaining trees and creating forest cover. - 7.
+Enhance the technical skills and understanding of: - a. sound tree maintenance and arboricultural practices involving the cultivation of trees, shrubs, and complementary ground covers. - b. individuals involved in the planning, development, and maintenance of urban and community forests and trees.

-- 6. establish demonstration projects in selected urban and community settings to illustrate the benefits of maintaining and creating forest cover and trees: - 7. enhance the technical skills and understanding of sound tree maintenance and arboricultural practices involving the cultivation of trees, shrubs and complementary ground covers, of individuals involved in the planning, development, and maintenance of urban and community forests and trees; and, expand existing research and educational efforts intended to improve the understanding of tree growth and maintenance, tree physiology and morphology, species adaptations, and forest ecology; the value of integrating trees and ground covers; the economic, environmental, social, and psychological benefits of trees and forest cover in urban and community environments; and the role of trees in conserving energy and mitigating urban "heat islands."
+- 8. Expand existing research and educational efforts to improve the understanding of tree growth and maintenance, tree physiology and morphology, species adaptations, and forest ecology. - 9.
+Emphasize the value of integrating trees and ground covers; the economic, environmental, social, and psychological benefits of trees and forest cover in urban and community environments; and the role of trees in conserving energy and mitigating urban "heat islands."

-STATE SUB-GRANT (CHALLENGE GRANTS) - NATIONAL GUIDELINES

-States are encouraged to offer sub-grants that involve partnerships with local governments and non-profit 501(c)(3) organizations for the purpose of establishing effective community forestry programs.
-Where State programs provide funding of grants, the following requirements must be met:
+STATE SUB-GRANT (COMMUNITY FORESTRY GRANTS) - NATIONAL GUIDELINES States are encouraged to offer sub-grants that involve partnerships with local governments and non-profit 501(c)(3) organizations for the purpose of establishing effective community forestry programs.
+Where state programs provide funding of grants, the following requirements must be met:

-- States will establish criteria and comply with U&CF Program direction, appropriate Office of Management and Budget (OMB) Circulars, and applicable Federal and State regulations. - 2.
+- 1. States will establish criteria and comply with U&CF program direction, appropriate Office of Management and Budget (OMB) Circulars, and applicable federal and state regulations. - 2.
 While tree planting is an allowable use of funds, the states shall establish limits on the percentage of funds available for tree planting. - 3.
 Tree planting projects must include a work plan and a maintenance plan approved by the State Forester or his/her designee.
 Other U&CF projects must have a work plan and a defined product or measurable outcome. - 4.
 Plant materials used in tree planting must, at a minimum, meet the American Standard for Nursery Stock, and tree protection and maintenance must meet American National Standards Institute (ANSI) standards. - 5.
-Sub grantees are required to adhere to all Federal rules and guidelines of the State pursuant to this program.
+Sub-grantees are required to adhere to all federal rules and guidelines of the state pursuant to this program.